HKUSTDial/DeepEye-APIs/README.md

 ### 3. Output

-The algorithm output JSON data for visualization, looks like:
+The output of algorithm is JSON data, looks like:

 ```